Albert Angelo

 Albert Angelo may also refer to the former mayor of Vancouver, Washington.

 Albert Angelo is the second novel written by the experimental novelist B. S. Johnson (1933–1973).
 Published in 1964 by Constable (and reissued in 1987 by New Directions), the book achieved fame for having holes cut in several pages as a narrative technique.
 It is written in an unusual and pioneering style, frequently changing from first-person narrative to third-person commentary, and often descending into stream-of-consciousness interior monologue.
-Like many of Johnson's novels it is an auto-biographical work.
+Like many of Johnson's novels it is an autobiographical work.

 Plot

 Albert Angelo tells the story of Albert Angelo, a substitute teacher who longs to be a professional architect.
 He has had to resort to teaching to make ends meet, as he is not an accomplished enough architect to make a living from it.
 Living in a flat in Angel in London, he finds himself teaching in increasingly tougher schools, and part of the story concerns his struggle with difficult pupils in class, mirroring Albert's struggle with life in general.
 Through the reproduction of some of their essays, we also learn the pupils' opinions of Albert and their attitudes towards him, which are often hilarious.

 Albert devotes much thought to his ex-girlfriend Jenny, with whom he is still very much in love and who he feels betrayed him.
 He reminisces about her frequently.
 His friend Terry, whom he accompanies to late-night cafes, was also 'betrayed' by a woman, and their friendship is built upon this common experience.

 The story is at times humorous and at others incredibly serious.
 As is usual in a Johnson novel sexuality is openly and frankly discussed.
 Johnson's writing technique allows us to view Albert's character from many angles.